QuillAndroz/QuillAndroz/README.md

 ## About Me

 I am a passionate data scientist with a foundation in data analysis, statistical modeling, and database management.
-My goal is to extract meaningful insights from data and solve complex problems using analytical techniques.
+I aim to extract meaningful insights from data and solve complex problems using analytical techniques.

 ## Skills